Lasering/scala-expect/README.md

 #### Advantages
 * Closer to metal / basis for the other flavors.
 * Immutable and therefore thread-safe.
-* Most errors will be caught in compile time.
+* Most errors will be caught at compile time.

 #### Disadvantages
 * Verbose syntax.